-You can make a claim if you can't complete your education because of an illness or injury.
-After your education, you can make a claim when you lose income because you cannot work as a result of your illness or injury.
+You can make a claim when you lose income because you cannot work as a result of your illness or injury.
 You should check your benefit statement and plan documents to see if the condition you are suffering from is not covered.
 If your condition is covered, you should contact our claims team for a claim form within two weeks of stopping work if your waiting period is less than five weeks, or four weeks otherwise.